 - Another factor that may cause your Leopard Gecko to bite you is that it is hungry.

 Leopard Geckos tend to get extremely excited when they get hungry.

-In such a scenario, when you put your hand inside the terrarium to touch or pick up your Gecko it may mistake your hand to be food and try to bite you.
+In such a scenario, when you put your hand inside the terrarium to touch or pick up your Gecko it may mistake your hand to be

 It’s always suggested to feed your Leopard Gecko before handling them to prevent the risks of a bite, even though it’s not so common.